AdreaFoong10/AI-Assistant-Tools/README.md

 1. User enters a prompt in the browser
 2. Frontend sends request to Express API
-3. Backend calls Gemini AI
+3. Backend calls AI API
 4. AI response is returned to frontend
 5. Result is displayed in the browser

-## How to Change Gemini AI Model
+## How to Change AI Model

 1. Open gemini-pro.ts
 2. Find: